horihiro/azure-functions-python-opencv-example/README.md

 1. Edit `HttpTrigger/__init__.py` if you want
 1. Deploy to your Function App (Linux and Consumption plan)

-The function can comvert image to grayscale image using `cv2.imread`, `cv2.cvtColor` and `cv2.imwrite`
+The http trigger function can comvert image, which is specified by `image_url` query parameter, to grayscale image using `cv2.imread`, `cv2.cvtColor` and `cv2.imwrite`

 |Input|Output|
 | - | -|